poezio/slixmpp/docs/xmpp_tdg.rst

 implementation should work correctly.

 .. tip::
-    To see how to implement in-band registration as a SleekXMPP plugin, see the tutorial :ref:`tutorial-create-plugin`.
+    To see how to implement in-band registration as a Slixmpp plugin, see the tutorial :ref:`tutorial-create-plugin`.

 `View full source <http://github.com/legastero/xmpp-tdg/blob/master/code/CheshiR/RegistrableComponent.py>`_ |